ankitgaurav567/instagram-analysis/README.md

-# Instagram Data Analysis using SQL
+# Instagram Data Analysis using SQL and Power BI

 ## 📌 Project Summary
-This project involves **end-to-end SQL-based analysis of Instagram user activity data** to uncover insights related to **user engagement, growth trends, content performance, and platform integrity**.
+This project involves **end-to-end SQL-based and power BI analysis of Instagram user activity data** to uncover insights related to **user engagement, growth trends, content performance, and platform integrity**.
 The analysis answers **real-world business and marketing questions** using structured queries and relational database concepts.

-The project demonstrates strong proficiency in **SQL, data analysis, analytical thinking, and business problem-solving**, making it suitable for **Data Analyst, Business Analyst, and SQL Analyst roles**.
+The project demonstrates strong proficiency in **SQL, Power BI ,data analysis, analytical thinking, and business problem-solving**, making it suitable for **Data Analyst, Business Analyst, and SQL Analyst roles**.

 ---